Working alone on farms

 Working alone increases your risks

-About 75% of deaths in Victorian agricultural workplaces are associated with farm machinery (based on WorkSafe data).
+Many deaths in Victorian agricultural workplaces are associated with farm machinery.
 Some of these deaths could have been prevented if the person had received earlier emergency care, and if better emergency procedures were in place.

 Reduce the risk

-Often you need to work alone on a farm, but a reliable means of emergency communication and emergency procedures can mean that you can get help quickly if something goes wrong.
+Often you may not be able to avoid working alone on a farm, but a reliable means of emergency communication and emergency procedures can mean that you can get help quickly if something goes wrong.

-Where you can, working near enough to others to maintain communication helps further reduce the risks.
+Where it’s reasonably practicable, work near others to maintain communication to help reduce the risks.

 - High risk approach